School of Nursing

 Clubs and professional organizations offer a wealth of networking opportunities, and often give you information and experiences you don’t get in a classroom.
 At Monroe, there are several to choose from:

-- Monroe College Student Nurses Association
+- Monroe University Student Nurses Association

 - Student-Faculty Organization